 I thought this sign was silly as we had been on loose gravel for the last 4 hours.

-The river was very deceptive as it was running clear, but it was obvious once on it that it was high water.
+The flows were deceptive as it was running clear, but it was obvious once on it that it was high water.
 There really were not good eddies.
 Just slow spots near the shore with shrubs to grab onto.
 We almost portaged the jam in the next picture as we had to stop 100 yards upstream as there were no more eddies and it looked like it blocked the whole river.
 I portaged high, Matt low.
 I was able to get another vantage point and informed Matt it was a very clear route.
 It may look like there is a large eddy on his left, but that is deceptive, it was moving downstream quickly.

-A good day on the water, no real eddies at the take out either!
 A local told us he hadn't seen the river this high at this time of year his entire life.